JordanCahya/employee_churn_predictor/README.md

 Therefore, understanding why and when employees are most likely to leave can lead to actions to **improve employee retention** as well as **possibly planning new hiring in advance**.
 The model is expected to give **a high-accuracy performance** to be able to predict the employee's intention to churn or resigned.

 The model has been trained using input and output extracted from the Kaggle website which can be accessed at https://www.kaggle.com/datasets/weinoose/dataset-for-churn-prediction.
-Below is the description of each input and output feature:
+Below is the description of each input and output after feature selection:

-_Input (13 features)_
+_Input (8 features)_

-- Row: (int) number of row
-- Id: (int) employee's id
-- Surname: (str) employee's surname
 - Score: (int) credit score of an employee
 - Nationality: (str) employee's nationality
 - Gender: (str) employee's gender